France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Experiment 1: Behavioral Performance in Humans and Models

 \subsection{Discussion.}

 Experiment 1 establishes that the non-redundant disjunction phenomenon is robust in humans and LMs.
-The core critical vs.\ control contrast is large and reliable.
-LMs and humans diverge on ordering: LMs show strong sensitivity to the second disjunction's surface order matching between S1 and S2, while humans show null effects.
+The core critical vs.\ control contrast is significant.
+But LMs and humans diverge on ordering: LMs show strong sensitivity to the second disjunction's surface order matching between S1 and S2, while humans show null effects.
 While it is possible this is a genuine difference, there may be noise in the human data obscuring possible order effects.
-The scaling pattern is also notable: the phenomenon requires models above roughly 400M parameters, suggesting that contextual binding required for non-redundancy is a capacity that emerges with scale.
+The scaling pattern is also notable: the phenomenon seems to require models above roughly 400M parameters, suggesting that contextual binding required for non-redundancy is a capacity that emerges with scale.